tcltk/tklib/modules/tablelist/README.txt

 of the global and column-specific options refer to the headers, implemented as label widgets.
 For instance, the "-labelcommand" option specifies a Tcl command to be invoked when mouse button 1 is released over a label.
-The most common value of this option is "tablelist::sortByColumn", which sorts the items based on the respective column.
+The most common value of this option sorts the items based on the respective column.

+The Tablelist package provides a great variety of tree styles controlling the look & feel of the column that displays the tree hierarchy with the aid of indentations and expand/collapse controls.

 Interactive editing of the elements of a tablelist widget can be enabled for individual cells and for entire columns.
 A great variety